jdansev/Generic-HTML-Components/README.md

 # Generic HTML Components
-A collection of barebones HTML components and a template for new components.
+A collection of HTML components that have been stripped down so they can easily be customised for website builds.

 Component list:
 * Accordion